rolandtoth/FilterBox/README.md

 - callbacks and public methods
 - force zebra stripe background
 - lazy init (only on first input focus)
-- invert filtering (with "!" character)
+- invert mode with "!" character
 - no dependencies